 M&Ms number cake.
 If it looks like time-consuming work, it is: Debbie of One Little Project warned that it took her 90 minutes to decorate the rainbow.
 But the effect is more than worth it.

 number four cake.
 You can never go wrong with candies and sprinkles.
 Australian blogger Cintia also includes a helpful diagram that makes cutting the shape a cinch.

-8. Macarons And Meringues, Oh My!
+Macarons And Meringues, Oh My!

 number-shaped cake with macarons.
 If you are going with a more traditional sponge with icing, this French, meringue-based confection will provide a nice crisp bite to counterbalance all that softness.
 Throw macarons in as the star of the show or mix it up with other types of decorative features, like meringue cookies.

 Floral, Fresh, and Fruity